Dynamic Export Rate Pilot Program

 Frequently Asked Questions

-If you already have a Rule 21 agreement to export, simply call the Business Care Center: 800-336-7343.
+After your interconnection agreement is completed and approved, or if you already have a Rule 21 agreement to export, simply call the Business Customer Care Center at 800-366-7343 to enroll in the Dynamic Export Rate Pilot.

-If you already have a Rule 21 agreement that does not include the ability to export, you will need to submit a new application.
+If you already have a Rule 21 agreement that does not include the ability to export, you will need to submit a new application

 If you do not already have a Rule 21 agreement with the ability to export, you first need to apply for Rule 21 interconnection.
-See more information for Rule 21.
+See more information for Rule 21